junxit/us-congress-bills-110/metadata.md

 - 2008-05-12 — Committee on Armed Services.
 Original measure reported to Senate by Senator Levin.
 Without written report.
 - 2008-05-12 — Introduced in Senate
 - 2008-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 733.
+- 2008-09-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8933)
+- 2008-09-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-17 — Senate struck all after the Enacting Clause and substituted the language of S.3001 amended (Division A only).